-- This process involves the unloading of petrol from tankers into storage, and motor vehicle refuelling, at service stations. - Petrol is unloaded from a road tanker into an underground storage tank.
-The fuel is gravity fed through vapour tight hoses.
-There are emissions associated with the escape of petrol vapour displaced when storage tanks are filled.
-The displaced vapours are returned to the tanker via hoses.
-[Stage 1 Vapour Recovery]. - The integrity of the system is maintained by a pressure vacuum relief valve on the vent pipes which prevents discharges during filling.
-The maximum number of tanks that can be discharged simultaneously is 2.
+This process involves the unloading of petrol from tankers into storage, and motor vehicle refuelling, at service stations.

+Petroleum is delivered to the site in bulk tankers and is transferred to the underground storage tanks as required.
+Transfer is by gravity through vapour tight hoses.
+Vapour displaced by the petrol is returned to the tanker via vapour tight hoses (Stage I Vapour Recovery).

+The integrity of the system is maintained by a pressure vacuum relief valve on the vent pipes, which prevents discharges during filling.
+In order to maintain the integrity of the system the maximum number of tanker compartments that can be discharged simultaneously is two.

+Section Two

-Section Two Permit Conditions
+Permit Conditions

-Pollution Prevention and Control Act 1999 The Environmental Permitting (England and Wales) Regulations 2016
+Pollution Prevention and Control Act 1999 The Environmental Permitting Regulations 2016

-Permit Reference No. 21/00002/B
+Permit Reference No. 03/00014/B